vivaria/edisonrul.ing/docs/source/cards/s/skill-successor.md

 ### Card Rulings

-●The effect activates & resolves on the field.
+*   The effect activates & resolves on the field.
-●This effect targest 1 face-up monster you control.
+*   This effect targest 1 face-up monster you control.
-●This card can be activated in the Damage Step before Substep 4 - Damage Calculation.
+*   This card can be activated in the Damage Step before Substep 4 - Damage Calculation.
-●The Quick Effect activates & resolves in the GY.
+*   The Quick Effect activates & resolves in the GY.
-●Removing “Skill Successor” from play is a cost.
+*   Removing “Skill Successor” from play is a cost.
-●This effect targets 1 face-up monster you control.
+*   This effect targets 1 face-up monster you control.
-●This effect can be activated in the Damage Step before Substep 4 - Damage Calculation.
+*   This effect can be activated in the Damage Step before Substep 4 - Damage Calculation.